Daela Gibson, Program Director

 Welcome to Nevada Girls State.
 Can’t wait to meet you all!

 Hi!
 I’m Courtenay Burns and I’m the Chair of Nevada Girls State.
 Though I was born in California, I’ve lived in Nevada since I was three years old.
-I graduated from Pahrump Valley High School and I attended Berea College (Berea, KY), graduating in 2011 with a B.A. in Political Science.
-I am currently attending the University of Nevada, Reno as a graduate student and have completed my Ph.D. in Political Science.
-I am also a member of the American Legion Auxiliary (I am eligible through my grandfather, a Korea veteran), where I serve as the Vice President and Membership Chairwoman.
+After graduating from Pahrump Valley High School, I received a B.A. in Political Science from Berea College (Berea, KY) and a Ph.D. in Political Science from the University of Nevada, Reno (Reno, NV).
+I currently work for Waterford.org, a non-profit education organization, where I help to administer Waterford Upstart, an in-home technology-delivered kindergarten readiness program.
+I am also a member of the American Legion Auxiliary (I am eligible through my grandfather, a Korea veteran), where I serve as the President.
 I look forward to meeting all of this year’s delegates!

 Additional Staff Members